matthieuSolente/get-off-the-table-2024/README.md

 In this template, I use :

--the mso-faux absolute technique to create absolute positioning, -br clear="all" to separate elements vertically, -multiple columns
+- the mso-faux absolute technique to create absolute positioning,
+- br clear="all" to separate elements vertically,
+- multiple columns
--joint use of margin, padding and border to create internal margins for blocks
+- joint use of margin, padding and border to create internal margins for blocks

 1-For the absolute positioning of blocks, and the transformation of divs into tables in Outlook, I use frames here, with :

--mso-element-wrap:no-wrap-beside,
--mso-left-element:center.
+- mso-element-wrap:no-wrap-beside,
+- mso-left-element:center.

 2-To set the size of frames in Outlook and turn everything into tables, I use :

--mso-element-frame-width
+- mso-element-frame-width

 3- for blocs positionning in column, I use:

--mso-element-frame-hspace
+- mso-element-frame-hspace

 ### 3-Columns: